AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/token-snapshot-campaign.md

 * **Using an EOA Account:**
   * Double-check your campaign configuration.
-  * Read and accept Merkl's T\&Cs by clicking on the "Accept" button and signing using your wallet.
+  * Read and accept Merkl's T\&Cs by clicking on the *Accept* button and signing using your wallet.
   * Approve the tokens for transfer and deposit the amount you want to incentivize, plus the maintenance fee of 3%.

 <figure><img src="../../.gitbook/assets/token-snapshot-accept+approve+deposit.png" alt=""><figcaption></figcaption></figure>